 If you have been injured in a car accident or a family member has been hurt or killed, you may have a legal right to hold negligent parties accountable and pursue compensation for your losses.
 It is highly recommended that you work with an experienced lawyer to obtain the maximum compensation possible.
 He or she can help ensure that your rights and bests interests are protected.

-Bernstein & Poisson has over 60 years of combined experience helping the injured in Nevada.
+Bernstein & Poisson has been helping the injured in Las Vegas since 2007.
 We have a proven track record of success.
 This includes a $9 million dollar settlement for an auto accident case.
 Partners Jack Bernstein and Scott Poisson are personally involved in every single case the firm manages.

 Reach out to a Las Vegas car accident lawyer for a free consultation to go over your available legal options.
 You are under no obligation to retain our services, but if you do, there are zero upfront fees.

 How Do I Know I Have a Car Accident Case?

 Multiple factors will need to be considered in order for us to determine if there may be a valid case: